dtrckd/simplon_tssr_2021/plan.md

 - parser de log.
     - using re to extract IP, and Keywords.
     - visualisation avec matplotlib ou plotly.

+EXO bonus (working with the module `http`)
+    -  dowload an html file (for examepl wikipedia.org, and replace all URL with www.perdu.com.

 ### Jour 4 & 5